Make a Booking

 Live Arts Come To St Mawes

-We are delighted to announce that the St Mawes Hidden Cinema will be broadcasting live art performances direct from the world famous Royal Opera House and The National Theatre in London, as part of our new ‘Live Arts’ season program.
+We are delighted to announce that the St Mawes Hidden Cinema will be broadcasting live art performances direct from the world famous Royal Opera House and The National Theatre in London, as part of our ‘Live Arts’ season program.

 Dinner and theatre packages also available priced at £49.95 per head, including main course with interval sweet canapés, two glasses of wine and a seat in our Hidden Cinema for the performance of your choice.